 This 900-year-old castle was built to protect the monarchs in times of trouble.
 You'll see the Crown Jewels, worn by the monarch for state occasions.
-These include the Koh-I-Noor diamond, the crown worn for the coronation, the orb and sceptre and thousands and thousands of jewels!
+These include the Koh-I-Noor diamond; the crown worn for the coronation; the orb and sceptre and thousands of jewels!

 There is a dark side, however, with murder, imprisonment and execution being a major part of the Tower’s history.
 Hear about the murder of the two young boys, the Princes in the Tower; the execution of several queens of England and the daring escapes made by some of the luckier prisoners.

 Known as the "royal Abbey of London", this is the huge medieval church where kings and queens have been crowned, married and buried since the first Abbey was built here almost 1,000 years ago.

 You will hear stories about the coronations, the personalities and the famous people who are buried and commemorated here, including the 19th-century writer Charles Dickens; Sir Isaac Newton, the scientist who discovered gravity; Elizabeth I, one of our most famous monarchs; the ill-fated Mary Queen of Scots; and many more.